alimranahmed/resources/articles/2023_04_29_how_I_am_serving_my_laravel_application_to_internet_from_an_old_laptop.md

 1. Can't access server with SSH from different computer of different network.
 Will write an article on that later.

 ### Conclusion
-Though it took a lot of time to understand and connect all those dots regarding Cloudflare, I am happy to finally host my Web Application using an old laptop as a server.
-I hear no fan noise as I am not hosting any traffic heavy application but only some hobby projects for demonstration purpose.
-I think it was a good idea to have this experience.
-An experiment worth performing.
-Thanks for reading.
+It took a considerable amount of time to comprehend and connect all the dots regarding Cloudflare, but I am pleased to say that I have successfully hosted my web application using an old laptop as a server.
+Since I am not hosting any heavy traffic applications but rather some hobby projects for demonstration purposes, I do not hear any fan noise.
+I believe that it was a worthwhile experience to have this opportunity and perform this experiment.
+Thank you for taking the time to read this.